Objects can be aligned on the page accurately using the Alignment commands.

 With an object (or objects) selected, click on the Move Tool.

-Drag the selected object via any alignment handle (center or edge) to align it to a page element on the spread.
+Drag the selected object via any alignment handle (centre or edge) to align it to a page element on the spread.
 This position can be snapped for accuracy.